D3MOX/Vape-Webhook-Nuker/README.md

 1. To install click the green button where it says code
 2. Click download zip.
 3. Extract it and go into the folders
-4. After going into the folders, just open Vape Webhook Nuker.
+4. After going into the folders, just open Vape Webhook Nuker.bat
 5. Enjoy!

 ## Credits